Accel at Golden Ridge Quality Metrics

 Managing Depression Among Residents

-Measures the percent of long-term stay patients who are demonstrating signs of depression.
+This is a measure of the percent of long-term patients who are showing depressive symptoms.

 Appropriate Vaccine Usage